unagendra/Ride-Booking-App/README.md

 The ERD consists of the following main entities:

-1. **User**: Represents a user of the ride-sharing application.
- Each user has an id (unique identifier), roles (list of roles like Rider, Driver, Admin), name, email, password, and a location.
+1. **User**: Represents a user of the ride-sharing application.Each user has an id (unique identifier), roles (Set of roles like Rider, Driver, Admin), name, email, password, and a location.

+2.Rider: Represent rider, Each rider has an id, rating and a reference to the User entity.

+3.Driver:Represent driver, Each rider has an id, rating, vechicleID,available (Driver availability), currentLocation and a reference to the User entity.

-2. **RideRequest**: Represents a request for a ride made by a user.
-It has an id, the rider (a User entity), status (pending, accepted, rejected), pick-up location, drop-off location, requested time, payment method, fare amount, and a reference to the Rider user.
+3. **RideRequest**: Represents a request for a ride made by a rider.
+It has an id, the rider (a User entity), status (PENDING,CONFIRMED,CANCELLED), pick-up location, drop-off location, requested time, payment method (CASH, WALLET), fare amount, and a reference to the Rider user.

-3. **Ride**: Represents an actual ride that has been accepted and is in progress.
-It has an id, references to the Rider and Driver users, status (started, in-progress, completed), pick-up and drop-off locations, start and end times, fare amount, one-time password (OTP) for verification, and payment method.
+4. **Ride**: Represents an actual ride that has been created after the Driver accepts Ride Request and is ONGOING.
+It has an id, references to the Rider and Driver users, status (ONFIRMED, ONGOING, ENDED, CANCELLED), pick-up and drop-off locations, start and end times, createdTime, fare , one-time password (OTP) for verification, and payment method.

-4. **Payment**: Represents a payment made for a ride.
+6. **Payment**: Represents a payment made for a ride.
 It has an id, reference to the Ride, payment status, and payment time.

-5. **Wallet**: Represents a user's wallet for storing money.
+7. **Wallet**: Represents a user's wallet for storing money.
 It has an id, reference to the User, current balance, and a list of payments made.

-6. **Rating**: Represents a rating given by a user for a ride.
+8. **Rating**: Represents a rating given by a user for a ride.
 It has an id, references to the Ride and User, and a rating type.

 ## Relationships